teddy bear Parenting & Family See also:

 Families with Special Needs

 Adoption Resources - Links to information on all aspects of adoption (U.S. Department of Health and Human Services).
 See N.J.
 Foster and Adoption Services for information on adopting or becoming a foster parent for a child or children from New Jersey.
 Intercountry Adoption provides information on adopting a child from another country; use the menu bar across the top to navigate.
 Click on the Country Information tab to find detailed adoption information for specific countries.
 Formerly International Adoption (U.S. State Department).
-See also Legal Topics: Adoption, Guardianship & Parenting Resources (Nolo Press).
+See also LSNJ Legal Topics: Guardianship and Adoption NEW!
+(2017 - 2021, Legal Services of N.J.), and Legal Topics: Adoption, Guardianship & Parenting Resources (Nolo Press).

 local resource Financial Assistance for Legal Guardianship - Explains the New Jersey Kinship Care Subsidy Program, which provides financial help to people caring for their grandchildren, nieces, nephews, or other children (2017, Legal Services of N.J.).
 To connect with the agencies which provide assistance, call NJ 2-1-1 or see New Jersey Kinship Navigator Program (N.J.
 Department of Children and Families).
 Guardianship Resources is a collection of articles explaining what legal guardianship is, how to choose a guardian for your child, and how to establish and maintain a guardianship (Nolo Press).
 NJCourts.gov: Adult Guardianship provides instructions and resources for people who want to seek guardianship for an incapacitated person.